MozzBuilds/Resistance-Temple/readme.md

 # Reistance Temple

-## This was designed and built by Colin Morrison, Codeclan Student, and is a first attempt at full stack development
+## This was designed and built by Colin Morrison (A Codeclan Student), and is a first attempt at full stack development.

-The purpose of the project was to visually represent the skills obtained or expanded upon, during the first 4 weeks of Codeclan's Professional Software Development Bootcamp, March 2021 - Cohert G24.
+The purpose of the project was to visually represent my skills obtained and expanded upon, during the first 4 weeks of Codeclan's Professional Software Development Bootcamp, March 2021 - Cohert G24.

 ## The project was based upon the following brief: